zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

     # [3 4 1 2]
     # [4 1 2 3]

-It'll serve our purpose.
-For a less "made-up" examples, try to find implementations of iterators for `R`combinations`` and `R`permutations`` routines in [Perl 6 compiler's source code](https://github.com/rakudo/rakudo/).
+This iterator will serve our purpose.
+For a less "made-up" example, try to find implementations of iterators for `R`combinations`` and `R`permutations`` routines in [Perl 6 compiler's source code](https://github.com/rakudo/rakudo/).